 After I wrote my script, email was the new thing.
-So I started sending email querys to various production companies.
-And surprisingly, a few companies did respond to me.
+So I started sending email query letters to various production companies and screenwriting agents.
+And surprisingly, a few folks did respond to me.
 But after I sent out my script, it wasn’t long until I either got a rejection letter or heard nothing.
-Back then, I still had a lot to learn.

 “Would you like me to tell you the secrets of getting your work produced?”

-The truth is, if you have an amazing script that is totally polished, marketed towards your intended audience of producer types who have a history of producing your type of work – and you have a way of accessing them and getting your brilliant work read, then your success is (a little more) probable.
+The truth is, if you have an amazing script that is totally polished, marketed towards your intended audience of producer types (or screenwriting agents) who have a history of producing your type of work – and you have a way of accessing them and getting your brilliant work read, then your success is (a little more) probable.

 But for the rest of us, taking that route is an eroded path and (in my humble opinion) requires that you ask too many people for permission.
 I mean, doesn’t it make you feel a little whorish to ask so many people for validation?

-“UGH.
-I hate asking for permission.”
+UGH.
+I hate asking for permission.

-Remember, agents make a living getting material sold.
+Remember, screenwriting agents make a living getting material sold.
 And chances are, those folks already have a dozen clients.
 They don’t have time to take notice of your material unless your work already has buzz.

-So how do you break through?
-Here are 5 screenwriting tips… (But I don’t think you’ll like them.)
+Here are some screenwriting tips… But I don’t think you’ll like them.

 - Quit asking permission.
 Production is less expensive.
 Start producing.